Planning a sale, move, or exit before 2028? Book a 20-min planning call →

 What Is QSBS?

 This is an extraordinary benefit.
-For a founder whose company sells for $50 million, the $10 million exclusion could save $3.7 million in federal income tax (at the top 37% rate).
-For a founder with a $100 million exit, the savings are even more dramatic.
+For a founder whose company sells for $50 million, a $15 million exclusion saves about $3.57 million in federal tax — at the 23.8% long-term capital gains rate (20% plus the 3.8% net investment income tax), not the ordinary rate.
+For a founder with a $100 million exit, the savings are even larger.

 The Basic QSBS Stacking Strategy